VictorGrycuk/streamdeck-color-picker/README.md

 ### Dynamic

-The key screen will be automatically updated every second based on the position of the mouse.
-AFAIK, one second is the shortest tick that the Stream Deck API allows.
+The key screen will be automatically updated at a refresh rate of 10ms.

 When the key is pressed, and if the option is selected, the value will be copied to the clipboard.